temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ### Recover from a server crash

-Unlike many modern applications that require complex leader election processes and external databases to handle failure, Temporal automatically preserves the state of your Workflow even if the server is down.
+Unlike many modern applications that require complex processes and external databases to handle failure, Temporal automatically preserves the state of your Workflow even if the server is down.
 You can test this by stopping the local Temporal Cluster while a Workflow is running.

 Try it out by following these steps:

 1. Make sure your Worker is stopped before proceeding, so your Workflow doesn't finish.
 Switch to the terminal that's running your Worker and stop it by pressing `CTRL+C`.
 2. Switch back to the terminal where your Workflow ran.
 Start the Workflow again with `python run_workflow.py`.
 3. Verify the Workflow is running in the UI.
-4. Shut down the Temporal Server by either using `CTRL+C` in the terminal window running the server or via the Docker dashboard.
+4. Shut down the Temporal Server by either using `CTRL+C` in the terminal window running the server.
 5. After the Temporal Cluster has stopped, restart it and visit the UI.

 Your Workflow is still listed: